 &lt;sup>10 LEGIS.
-COUNCIL STAFF, STATE OF COLO., Economic and Revenue Forecast, 10 (Sept.
-2013).
+COUNCIL STAFF, STATE OF COLO., Economic and Revenue Forecast, 13 (Mar.
+2014).

-resources to each of CDOT's six engineering regions, or six "pots".
-The new program became the 7th Pot.
-Thanks to the General Fund transfers through SB 1 and the voter-approved TRANs bond program in November, 1999, CDOT has been able to complete twenty-one of the twenty-eight strategic projects (details enclosed in the document "Updated Status of 28 Strategic Corridors".
+Pot.
+Thanks to the General Fund transfers through SB 1 and the voter-approved TRANs bond program in November, 1999, CDOT has been able to complete twenty-one of the twenty-eight strategic projects.